moveit/moveit_tutorials/doc/benchmarking_tutorial.rst

 Benchmarking Tutorial
 =====================

 .. note:: This is the new benchmarking method only available in ROS Kinetic, onward.
-Documentation for the previous benchmarking tutorial for Jade and earlier can be found on the `deprecated wiki <http://picknik.io/moveit_wiki/index.php?title=Benchmarking>`_

 .. note:: To use this benchmarking method, you will need to download and install the ROS Warehouse plugin.
 Currently this is not available from debians and requires a source install for at least some aspects.
 For source instructions, see `this page <http://moveit.ros.org/install/source/dependencies/>`_